ATO Rental Property Depreciation: Blinds, Capital Works & Allowances

 How to Calculate Depreciation on a Rental Property

-Adding plant and equipment items increases total deductions.
+Adding plant and equipment items increases total deductions further.

 Depreciation for Renovations and Improvements

 If you renovate your rental property, you may claim depreciation on the new work and assets.
-Examples:
+Examples include:

-The cost of demolishing or removing old assets is not deductible, but new work is eligible if the property is income-producing.
+The cost of demolishing or removing old assets is not deductible, but new work is eligible provided the property is income-producing.
+Make sure you update your depreciation schedule after any renovation.

 Claiming Depreciation with the ATO